Maximum-Variance-Reduction Stratification for Improved Subsampling: Maximum-Variance-Reduction Stratification

 \subsection{Practical Algorithm}

-Since the expression of $S$ involves the full-data estimator $\htheta_N$, we replace $\htheta_N$ by a pilot estimator for practice.
-This pilot-step is standard: existing optimal subsampling methods also use a preliminary estimator to approximate the optimal sampling distribution.
-We therefore adopt a two-step strategy.
-In the first step, a small uniform subsample of size $n_0$ is drawn from the full dataset to compute a pilot estimator $\htheta_{n_0}$, which is used to construct the optimal subsampling distribution and stratification.
-In the second step, stratified subsampling is performed to select the subsample and obtain the estimator.
-The algorithm is presented below.
+Since the variable $S^{\mvrs}=\u\tp\varphi(X;\htheta_N)$ depends on the full-data estimator $\htheta_N$, it cannot be implemented directly.
+To address this, we adopt a two-step procedure.
+The first step involves computing a pilot estimator, which is then used in the second step to implement the proposed stratification procedure.
+This pilot step is standard in most existing informative subsampling methods, such as local case-control \citep{fithian2014local} and OSMAC \citep{wang2018optimal}, which rely on a preliminary estimate to approximate the informative sampling distribution.
+Consequently, when applying the proposed stratification to these methods, the existing pilot estimator suffices, incurring no additional computational cost.
+For completeness, we describe the full algorithm here.
+First, a small uniform subsample of size $n_0$ is drawn from the full dataset to compute a pilot estimator $\htheta_{n_0}$.
+This estimator is used to construct the stratification and, if necessary, the optimal subsampling distribution.
+Next, stratified subsampling is performed to select the final subsample and obtain the estimator.
+Details are provided in Algorithm~\ref{str.alg}, in which we use the superscript $\tilde{}$ to indicate the pilot subsample and quantities that are affected by the pilot estimation.